 A study has proven that people who are telling their goals, or make them public in any way, tend to not achieve them.
 Derek Sivers explains in this TED talk why you should keep your goals to yourself and what the study revealed.

 I agree with this 100% because every single time I tell my friends and family about some of my goals, they don’t happen.
 The TED talk explains it all.

-Self discipline takes time and a lot of determination, psychologists say.
-Also they are not really keen about new year resolutions, because they know they usually fail.
-Failing achieving a new year resolution can turn into low self esteem and sometimes, even depression.
+Self-discipline takes time and a lot of determination, psychologists say.
+Also, they are not really keen on new year resolutions, because they know they usually fail.
+Failing achieving a new year resolution can turn into low self-esteem and sometimes, even depression.

 I have mixed feelings about resolutions and goals.
-On one hand I’m a perfectionist and I want to have my goals written down so I can track them.
-On the other hand, I feel really miserable when I see that I didn’t achieve my goals.
+On one hand, I’m a perfectionist and I want to have my goals written down so I can track them.
+On the other hand, I feel really miserable when I see that I didn’t achieve them.
 Which makes me not wanting to write and track them anymore.

 Anyway, how’s your new year resolution going so far?